-There are different protocol and interfaces in the data storage world.
-Each of the interface has own importance in the data storage networking.
+There are different data storage protocols and interfaces in the data storage world.
+Each of the interfaces has its own importance in data storage networking.

 - SATA (Serial Advance Technology Attachment)

 Let us discuss one by one in simple word.

 Data storage interface SATA stand for Serial Advance Technology Attachment.
 This is low end computing device, cheap, low performance. used for low cost components, smaller buffer.

 Following are the summary of data storage interface SATA.